remla25-team15/operation/provisioning/README.md

 3. Verify with: `grep dashboard.local /etc/hosts`

+#### Enabling access to the dashboard via tunneling

-> OR Run the following command to forward the Dashboard service to your local machine:
+Run the following command to forward the Dashboard service to your local machine:
 ```zsh
 kubectl -n kubernetes-dashboard port-forward svc/kubernetes-dashboard-kong-proxy 8443:443
 ```

 The Dashboard will then be accessible at: [https://localhost:8443](https://localhost:8443)